dipeshpandit12/MERN-Projects/TODOAPP/frontend/README.md

 This is my first MERN Project.
-I have named this as TODO APP which includes everthing from data inserting to database to CRUD operation and Third party login authentication.
-All the web app is fully responsive.
+I have named this as "TODO APP" where we can do signup, login and CRUD operation.
+All the operations will be saved to database automatically.
+I have also included third party authentication with Facebook, Google and Discord where their session datas will be stored for max 1 hours.

 -------------------------------------------------------